-Everyone struggles with the transition from school to adult life and work.
-For those with disabilities and their families, the change is even more challenging.
+Everyone faces challenge with the transition from school to adult life and work.
+For those with autism and their families, the change may be more challenging.

-We help you prepare and find placements foremployment.
-We provide post-secondary education and training.
-And we help you find living options for your son or daughter.
+We help individuals prepare for employment and find work placements.
+We provide post-secondary education and training, as well as help to find appropriate living options.

-• Stay in touch with your Case Manager or Supports Coordinator and be sure you have an active file even though you may not be receiving services right now
+Stay in contact with your Case Manager or Supports Coordinator, and be sure you have an active file even though you may not currently be receiving services.